Our children have extraordinary potential. We help them fulfill it.

 Life for low-caste villagers in rural India is a vicious cycle of oppression, kept in motion by illiteracy and lack of opportunity.
-Many of our children would have been destined to follow in their parents’ footsteps if not for Shanti Bhavan.
-With our support, they have overcome enormous challenges and excel inside and outside of the classroom.
+Many of our students would have been destined to follow in their parents’ footsteps if not for Shanti Bhavan.
+With support from our nonprofit for children, they have overcome enormous challenges and excel inside and outside of the classroom.

 Get to know some of our students!

 Thenmozhi, also known as Thenm, is in the seventh grade at Shanti Bhavan.
 Her favorite classes are Chemistry and Biology classes, and when not in class she can always be found on the soccer field improving her footwork with friends.